-I’d signed up, willing to do anything, and by some act of grace, I wasn’t assigned cleaning duty.
+I’d signed up, willing to do anything.
+And by some act of grace, I wasn’t assigned cleaning duty.
 Instead, they put me in the kitchen.

-I pulled trays of puffy doughs and fresh-made eggs off the rolling warmers and set them in the buffet line.
-I collected dishes from round tables covered in plastic tablecloths.
+Early mornings, before campers and counselors were awake, I’d walk in the dining hall, the scent of warm yeast in the air.
+I pulled trays of puffy doughs and freshly made eggs off the rolling warmers and set them in the buffet line.
+I collected dishes from round tables covered with plastic tablecloths.

-Enter homemade tortilla chips.
+Enter homemade fried tortilla chips.

 The instructions are so simple, I could recite them in conversation, without looking for my notes or consulting a resource, and that’s saying something: